Matt1nAHat/GalaxyClassification-PHYS449/README.md

 3. ET.py: This file contains the code for the Extra Trees model.
 It defines the structure of the Extra Trees model and includes functions for training the model and evaluating its performance.

+4. ANN_hyperparameters_testing.py: This file is designed for hyperparameter optimization and automation.
+The user can change which parameters are to be tested.
+When run, the code will train a model for each combination of hyperparameters adn output the hyperparameters which gave the best accuracy.

 By organizing the code in this way, each folder and file can focus on a specific part of the data pipeline, making the code easier to understand and maintain.
 The use of separate folders for different types of data also helps keep the project organized and makes it easier to track the flow of data through the pipeline.

+ANN_results is where the resulting loss plots are stored for different input hyperparameters.

 ## Run instructions